paulfitz/sheetsite/README.md

 ```
 And add a `postal_code` column populated by geocoding.

+It is possible to request columns directly in the spreadsheet.
+Just
+wrap the column name in square brackets, like `[state]` or `[zip]`.
+Any blank cells in such columns will be filled using geocoding based
+on the address given in that row.
+If the address columns have not been
+configured in `flags` then the address must be present in a single column
+literally called `address`.

 ## Other formats

 Other formats supported as destinations are `.xlsx` and `.xls`.
 There